 A 24 hour “long conversation” online offering a variety of successive presentations throughout different time zones.
-For the “long conversation”, presenters are asked to moderate the discussion of the speaker immediately following their own, interweaving call and response elements of presenting.
+For the “long conversation”, presenters were asked to moderate the discussion of the speaker immediately following their own, interweaving call and response elements of presenting.

 A three-day gathering, providing the opportunity for focused sessions, exchange and workshops in physical presence.
-Artistic researchers of all disciplines are invited to meet and collaborate in sessions and workshops within a spatially decentralized, socially-distanced and Covid-hygiene-approved program in Weimar.
+Artistic researchers of all disciplines were invited to meet and collaborate in sessions and workshops within a spatially decentralized, socially-distanced and Covid-hygiene-approved program in Weimar.